Sture Bergwall: Confessions and convictions of murder

-Nine-year-old Therese Johannessen had disappeared from Fjell in Drammen in 1988 and had never been found.
+Nine-year-old Therese Johannessen had disappeared from Fjell, Drammen, Norway, in 1988 and was still missing.
 Ten years later Quick was convicted of murdering her.
-The crucial evidence was the discovery of burnt bone fragments from what should have been a child.
-In 2012 laboratory tests showed that the supposed bone fragments were composed of wood and glue fused together – probably hardboard.
+The crucial evidence was the discovery of fragments from what was believed to be burnt bone fragments of the girl.
+However, in 2012, laboratory tests showed that the supposed bone fragments were composed of wood and glue fused together — probably hardboard.
 An analysis had not been performed before the evidence was presented to the court.

 Examination of his answers showed that his initial attempts to provide answers to questions concerning (for example) murder weapons and birthmarks were wrong, leading questions were asked in police interviews, and the initial erroneous guesses edited out of the version presented to the court.

 The involvement of therapists meant that Quick's early failure to provide anything more than a vague, confused and vacillating picture that gradually sharpened and focused was explained away as the result of repressed memories being retrieved as a result of therapy; e.g. in the judgment for the case of Therese one can read that the psychologist Christianson told the court that "Traumatic events are retained in the memory but there can be protective mechanisms that work in the unconscious to repress their recall."
 Similar arguments about Quick's "repressed" memories recur again and again in the judgments.

 The credibility of Quick's confessions was widely debated in the Swedish media.
 Critics of these confessions, and the trials, including a policeman involved in one of the investigations, wrote that there was no evidence that tied Quick to any of the murders he had confessed, and that until he could show something he had taken that belonged to one of his victims, the probability was that he was a compulsive liar.
 In a December 2008 television interview with Hannes Råstam, Quick denied taking part either in any of the murders for which he had been sentenced or in the more than 30 murders he had confessed to.

 Because the only evidence to support the convictions were his own confessions, that he now retracted, and nothing else remained on which to base the judgments, Quick changed his lawyer and the eight murder convictions handed down in six trials were all quashed on appeal, the last one in July 2013.
 Quick, who now reverted to his birth name of Sture Bergwall, was released from custody after having been confined for more than twenty years in an institution for the criminally insane, with conditions that he refrain from alcohol and narcotics.

 Between 1994 and 2001, Quick was convicted of eight murders (in chronological order) at six different District Court trials: